-It’s a hot day and our train, which is clattering along a bumpy line beside the lakes and rivers of Sweden, suddenly judders to a halt.
+It’s a hot day and our train, which is clattering along a bumpy line beside the lakes and rivers of rural Sweden, suddenly judders to a halt.
 Is there a points failure, a problem on the track or an overheated engine?
 No, it seems it’s the train driver who needs to cool off — he strips to his swimming costume and invites us to join him for a dip in the lake’s pellucid waters.

-It’s not what you’d expect on a normal train trip, but then the Inlandsbanan, or Inland Line, which runs once a day from the forests of Dalarna in central Sweden to the arctic tundra, is far from ordinary.
-The slow train is so chilled as it trundles along that it stops for moose and bear watching, and makes regular calls at restaurants for passenger refuelling.
+Perhaps not what you’d expect on a normal train trip, but then the Inlandsbanan, or “Inland Line”, which runs once a day from the forests of Dalarna in central Sweden to the arctic tundra, is far from ordinary.
+The slow train is so chilled that it stops for moose and bear watching, and makes regular calls at restaurants for passenger refuelling.
 Even the station in the town of Mora, where we board, is little more than a platform by the lakeside, with children jumping into the water.

 On the second leg, north from Östersund, there is a definite change in the landscape, with occasional glimpses of snow-capped mountains to the west.
-This is reindeer country and I must have seen hundreds from my window.
+This is reindeer country, and I must have seen hundreds from my window.
 The conductor is a jovial woman who sings local folk songs to us while pointing out the many interesting things that we pass; the driver entertains the children by helping them to spot wolves.

 Every time the train host announces another food stop I get excited.
 Although there are no refreshments on board, the train stops frequently for food at restaurants or from a stall on the platform.
-This line could easily be marketed as a local food tour and as we head farther north the cuisine evolves from the delicious home-baked cinnamon buns of the south to flatbreads, foraged berries, smoked fish and traditional reindeer dishes of the north.
+This line could easily be marketed as a local food tour, and as we head farther north the cuisine evolves from the delicious home-baked cinnamon buns of the south to flatbreads, foraged berries, smoked fish and traditional reindeer dishes of the north.

-Arriving in Jokkmokk, at the centre of Laponia — traditionally a meeting and trading place for the Sami (Laplanders) — I spend the morning in the museum learning about the people whose land extends across four countries and is now a world heritage site.
+Arriving in Jokkmokk, at the centre of Laponia — traditionally a meeting and trading place for the Sami — I spend the morning in the museum learning about the people whose land extends across four countries and is now a world heritage site.

 When the train stops at a little signpost saying that we have reached the Arctic Circle, we are absolutely in the middle of nowhere.
 Yet it seems perfectly normal to be climbing down from the train to stretch my legs on the track and to pick some berries.
 This slow train is a brilliant way to see a secret side of Sweden — a quirky and sociable way to reach this beautiful country’s wild heart.

-Need to know
+Need to Know:

-From Copenhagen to Stockholm
+Copenhagen to Stockholm via Oslo

-Voyages SNCF offers month-long rail passes allowing three separate days of travel in Norway from £139.
+‘Voyages SNCF’ offers month-long rail passes allowing three separate days of travel in Norway from 1,530 NOK (£140).